System criticised over hyponatraemia deaths

 The inquiry looked into the deaths of Adam Strain, Claire Roberts, Raychel Ferguson, Lucy Crawford and Conor Mitchell.

-Speaking exclusively to BBC News NI, Prof Scally people clearly were not being held to account and questioned the prevailing culture among health professionals.
+Speaking exclusively to BBC News NI, Prof Scally said people clearly were not being held to account and questioned the prevailing culture among health professionals.

 He also said a "toxic" relationship existed among some health professionals in Northern Ireland.

-"I have seen it happen before but only in individual institutions or amongst individual teams.
+"I have seen it happen before but only in individual institutions or amongst individual teams," he said.

-"Here is seems to have been a widespread pattern almost across the province."
+"Here it seems to have been a widespread pattern almost across the province."

-He criticised how the health service was managed and the pace of response to the inquiry's 96 recommendations and the people, he said, failed to deliver to the inquiry.
+He criticised how the health service was managed and the pace of response to the inquiry's 96 recommendations.

-As well as saying the criticisms were a source of shame, the department also said "that includes the grossly deficient care provided to the children and the response of the system to the bereaved families' entirely legitimate concerns".
+As well as saying the criticisms were a source of shame, the department said: "That includes the grossly deficient care provided to the children and the response of the system to the bereaved families' entirely legitimate concerns."

-It also said it must do all in its power to ensure the failing are never repeated.
+It also said it must do all in its power to ensure the failings were never repeated.

 Who is Prof Gabriel Scally?

-He is a specialist in public health who qualified as a doctor from Queen's University, Belfast.
+- Specialist in public health who qualified as a doctor from Queen's University, Belfast

-Born in Belfast, the 63-year-old trained in general practice and then in public health.
+- Born in Belfast, the 63-year-old trained in general practice and then in public health

-After serving for seven years as Director of Public Health in the Eastern Health and Social Services Board in Northern Ireland, he held a number of senior posts in the Department of Health in England and the NHS.
+- Served for seven years as Director of Public Health in the Eastern Health and Social Services Board in NI

+- Held a number of senior posts in the Department of Health in England and the NHS

-He holds a number of academic roles including Professor of Public Health and Planning in the University of the West of England.
+- Holds a number of academic roles, including Professor of Public Health and Planning at the University of the West of England in Bristol

-Prof Scally is currently carrying out a scoping exercise into the cervical cancer screening scandal in the Republic of Ireland and a progress report is due to be published by him in June.
+- Currently carrying out a scoping exercise into the cervical cancer screening scandal in the Republic of Ireland - he is due to publish a progress report in June

-Prof Scally said: "I think the Department of Health could have, if they had been acting properly, they could have saved the lives of some of these children."
+Prof Scally said: "The Department of Health could have, if they had been acting properly... saved the lives of some of these children.

-Prof Scally added: "The Department of Health is not the health service, it is a department of state.
+"The Department of Health is not the health service, it is a department of state.
 It is a department to serve the people and serving the people means holding the NHS to account.

-That's what they should have been doing and it doesn't look to me like they did that."
+"That's what they should have been doing and it doesn't look to me like they did that."

 He stressed the importance of getting justice, following the publication of the hyponatraemia report.